On Explicit Stochastic Differential Algebraic Equations: Approximate Ito stochastic solution for completely high index SDAEs

-Consider the generic form of high index SDAE given by equation (\ref{eq:SDAE2}) with state space, $U = \mathbb{R}^n$ and algebraic space,$V = \mathbb{R}^m$.
+with state space $U = \mathbb{R}^n$, and algebraic space $V = \mathbb{R}^m$.
 As observed in the discussion preceding lemma \ref{lemma:noisy_to_noiseless}, an SDAE with noisy constraint can be expressed as another SDAE with noiseless constraint.
 For this reason $\Gamma = 0$ can be considered without loss of generality.
 Therefore the equation under consideration becomes